Understanding Cassava Flour’s Keto Compatibility: Chef’s Tips for Low-Carb Baking

 With this information in mind, cassava flour will have approximately 135 grams of carbohydrates per 1 cup serving size.
 Additionally, cassava flour is very high in calories and can negatively impact a caloric deficit (the net calories a person burns and eats) that is required for weight loss.

-Even if a keto dieter compensates for the amount of carbohydrates, the caloric content of cassava flour might cause ketoers to wonder can you be in ketosis and still not lose weight
+Even if a keto dieter adjusts for the carbohydrate content, the caloric content of cassava flour might cause ketoers to question whether it’s possible to be in ketosis and still not lose weight.

 Much like tapioca flour, recipes with cassava flour might call for a larger or smaller quantity of flour depending on the food.
 Recipes can also produce multiple servings per meal.
 With this information in mind, keto dieters need to be very aware and do their due diligence when using any of these products.

 All in all, cassava flour is a high carb and calorie ingredient.
-Ketoers wondering is cassava flour keto friendly now know that the answer is no, and know to try alternative flours instead!
+Keto enthusiasts curious about whether cassava flour is keto-friendly should know that the answer is no and consider trying alternative flours instead!

 Much like tapioca flour, cassava flour is not low in carbohydrates.
 And oftentimes, recipes will call for additional ingredients that will add more carbohydrates onto a dish.
 So no, cassava flour is not low carb or keto friendly.